It’s taken me nearly three Christmases here in Belgium to blog about this at all. Sinterklaas and Zwarte Piet.

 I’m finally tackling it….

-Sinterklaas is a holiday celebrated the first week of December along the northwest coast of Europe.
-So in Belgium, Sinterklaas brought children treats and sweets way before there was ever a Christmas or Santa Claus in North America.
+Sinterklaas is a longstanding holiday celebrated on the 6th of December, along the northwest coast of Europe.
+So way before there was ever a Christmas or Santa Claus in North America, Sinterklaas brought Belgian and Dutch children treats and sweets.
 We always forget how young America is, as a country, and Canada too.
-It’s not often that we think about how old the rest of the world is compared to our own little world.
+It’s not often that we think about how old the rest of the world is compared to “our own” little world.

 Sinterklaas is also the name of the old white man pictured above.
 When I first moved to Belgium I thought, wow Sinterklaas is just Santa Claus dressed up like a religious wizard!
 That’s probably the extent of the similarities between Sinterklaas and good ole St. Nick.
-This figure Sinterklaas rides in on a horse from Spain, and not on a flying sleigh from The North Pole.
-He does not have reindeer or elves, but he does have Zwarte Piet (“Black Peter”).
+This figure Sinterklaas comes by boat from Spain, and not on a flying sleigh from The North Pole.
+He does not have reindeer or elves, but he does have Zwarte Piet (“Black Pete”).

-But it’s mainly because I want Noah to grow up with reindeers in addition to Zwarte Piet.
+I want Noah to grow up with reindeers in addition to Sinterklaas and Zwarte Piet.

 To children, it wouldn’t matter what color Santa or Sinterklaas’s helpers were.
 I could have cared less as a child if the person helping me get my presents was black or blue or elf or mouse.
 It’s the adults who ruin everything.